zeugmaster/bitchat/README.md

 ![ChatGPT Image Jul 5, 2025 at 06_07_31 PM](https://github.com/user-attachments/assets/2660f828-49c7-444d-beca-d8b01854667a)
 # bitchat

+> [!WARNING]
+> This software has not received external security review and may contain vulnerabilities and does not necessarily meet its stated security goals.
+Do not use it for production use, and do not rely on its security whatsoever until it has been reviewed.

 A secure, decentralized, peer-to-peer messaging app that works over Bluetooth mesh networks.
 No internet required, no servers, no phone numbers - just pure encrypted communication.

 ## License